Ralfi Pagan: Early career

 The first recording released by Pagán was an all-but-unnoticed 45RPM single recorded in New York and released in 1966 on the RCA Victor label under the name Ray Paige.
 Subsequently, as a backing vocalist Pagán featured on a number of recordings by King Nando's Orchestra (real name Fernando Rivera) until 1969.
 Pagán released the self-titled album Ralfi Pagan on Fania Records in 1971, produced by Kenny Vance.
-It was issued twice, first with all Spanish sung titles and shortly after with four English song titles substituted for the four Spanish titles.
+It was issued twice, first with all Spanish sang titles and shortly after with four English song titles substituted for the four Spanish titles.
 Pagán's falsetto tenor favored ballads such as "Who Is the Girl for Me", "Don't Stop Now", and "I Can't See Me Without You".
 This made him highly popular among young Latino Americans, particularly in the urban centers of Los Angeles and New York, where Pagán made a significant cultural impact.
 He was also adept on up-tempo salsa such as his cover of Oscar Brown's "Brother, Where Are You?".

 In 1971, he broke through nationally with a Latin cover of "Make It with You" which entered the Billboard R&B chart on 10 July 1971 for an eleven-week run during which it peaked at No. 32.
 It sold 250,000 copies nationally and Pagán appeared on the nationally syndicated TV show Soul Train, making him one of the first Latino artists to ever appear on the program.

 Pagán released his second album titled With Love in 1971, produced by Harvey Averne and Jerry Masucci.
 Recorded in New York, the project consolidated his status among urban Latinos.
 The album featured some of Pagán's most iconic work such as "To Say I Love You", "Stray Woman", his hit single "Make It with You", and Joe Baatan's love song "Just One of Your Kisses".
 Pagán had his own style of Latin soul vocalizing, playing a large part in the reason why he is considered the epitome of the genre.

 A further R&B hit in 1973 with "Soul Je T'Aime", a duet with Sylvia Robinson on Vibration Records was his last appearance on the national charts.
 The Ralfi album containing Latin soul and salsa-influenced tracks was released the same year.

 In 1975, he released his fourth and final Fania album I Can See, which included his take on the Smokey Robinson & the Miracles track "Ooh Baby Baby", and "Stay Out of My Life".